Feeling Like I Can’t Wake Up: Causes, And How To Beat It

 Sleep inertia, sometimes called sleep drunkenness or excessive sleepiness, is the transitional state between sleep and consciousness.
 It’s that hazy, can’t-get-out-of-bed feeling that makes it so hard to get your day started.
 We are all familiar with it, but some of us experience it more often than others — it’s what makes you feel like you can never wake up.
 Medically reviewed studies have found that sleep inertia can have some dangerous consequences for physical and mental health.

 If you feel like you are always struggling with morning fatigue, consider talking to a doctor.
 Sleep paralysis, obstructive sleep apnea, or another treatable sleep disorder might be causing that excessive sleepiness in the morning.
-Medical advice, diagnosis, or treatment will help.
+Medical advice, diagnosis, or treatment can help.
 You can also try a few at-home tricks to reduce morning fatigue and get better quality sleep.

 Sleep Quality And Mental Health

 It’s common to experience anxiety in the morning if poor sleep quality is impacting your mental health.
 Not only do you feel tired when you wake up, but you may have racing thoughts or anxiety as soon as you get out of bed.
 This is a common consequence of sleep inertia.
-Anxiety in the morning can impact your whole day and can be exasperated by drinking caffeine — which is difficult to avoid when you’re tired!
+Anxiety in the morning can impact your whole day and can be exacerbated by drinking caffeine — which is difficult to avoid when you’re tired!

-Getting that extra 60-90 minutes of sleep every night will help to tackle mental health issues.
+Getting that extra 60-90 minutes of sleep every night will help to tackle mental health conditions.
 Medically reviewed treatments for sleep disorders, along with small changes to your daily routine, can help you to get the quality sleep you need to stay healthy.

 Medical Conditions That Impact Sleep Quality